 The 12V battery warning indicator illuminates briefly when the key switch is turned to START, indicating that it is working.
-If the indicator stays on or illuminates while driving, this indicates that the 12V power supply of the vehicle is lower than the acceptable range.
+If the indicator stays on or illuminates while driving, this indicates that the 12V charging supply of the vehicle is lower than the acceptable range.
 If this indicator illuminates while you are driving, slow down and pull off the road as soon as it is safe to do so.
-Have the vehicle transported to a facility where you can charge the 12V battery.
-See "Charging the 12V Battery", page 7-31

-If the 12V battery warning indicator remains illuminated after charging the 12V battery, contact your ElectraMeccanica Authorized Service Provider.
+If the 12V battery warning indicator remains illuminated, contact your Electra Meccanica Authorized Service Provider.

-Fault indicator
+Motor Fault indicator